OpenScienceLabs/osl-translations/README.md

 Once the translation is complete, we will proceed to the revision process and make sure that the translated content meets the required quality standards.
-Finally, we will upload the translated content to a new directory in the SciPy repository, generate the necessary layout to enable users to switch between languages on the website, and submit a pull request to SciPy for approval.
+Finally, we will upload the translated content to a new directories in the SciPy and NumPy repositories, generate the necessary layout to enable users to switch between languages on the website, and submit pull requests to SciPy and NumPy for approval.

-To carry out this project, we will need a team of four people, including a web developer, two expert translators, and a language checker.
-Open Science Labs will provide the necessary resources and tools to manage the translation process, as well as technical support to ensure a smooth collaboration with SciPy.
+To carry out this project, we will need a team of four people, including a web developer, two expert translators, and a translation reviewer.
+Open Science Labs will provide the necessary resources and tools to manage the translation process, as well as technical support to ensure a smooth collaboration with SciPy maintainers.

 The estimated time for the entire project is approximately 166 hours of work, including translation, quality assurance, technical implementation, and